Clawton Parish Council

 Meetings are held 6 times a year, usually on Monday evenings in the Parish Hall at 7.30pm.

-The last formal Parish Council meeting was on Monday 11th January 2021 (held by Zoom due to Covid restrictions).
-Normal public meetings will resume as soon as restrictions allow.
-They are held at 7.30pm in the Parish Hall.
+The last formal Parish Council meeting was on Monday 8th November 2021 They are held at 7.30pm in the Parish Hall.
 Agendas will be available from the clerk the week before.

 To contact the Parish Council: